 To understand why this is the case, you must consider the availability of housing in these areas.
 Housing is the most significant determinant of cost of living, as approximately 30% of the average income is spent on shelter.

 For the cities on the coasts, housing inventory tends to be limited because expansion is not an option, be it for lack of land or jurisdictional barriers.
 The most affordable big cities on this list don’t tend to run into the same obstacles.
 For the most part, residential development in these cities is better able to grow with their populations.

 Tampa and Jacksonville are the exceptions.
 Expansion in these Floridian cities is hindered by the bodies of water that surround them.
 Still, their presence on this list can be explained by how hard they were hit by the housing collapse in 2008.
 But, Jacksonville in particular has experienced a significant amount of growth since then.
 The city’s home value over the last decade has increased by 40%.

 Since 2009, housing prices have risen in each of these affordable big cities, except for Oklahoma City, which wasn’t impacted by the Great Recession.
 Yet, none of the other cities have appreciated as significantly as Jacksonville.

 So, while finding a waterfront property in Jacksonville may be a stretch, there’s no need to worry about getting priced out of these cities.
 With their low cost of living, dynamic culture and friendly residents, each of the seven most affordable big cities in the U.S. make for a fabulous place to call home.

 Curious how much house you can afford in any of these cities?
 Check out our Home Affordability Calculator to get an estimate!

-15 Best Places To Live If You Can Work Remotely
+15 Of The Best Places In America To Work Remotely

 The 10 Most Affordable Cities For First-Time Home Buyers